 - possess and be comfortable with using a portable tree stand at a height of 20 feet or more; and

-- be available and willing to contribute voluntary service to the program for at least eight of the scheduled hunting shifts.
+- be available and willing to contribute voluntary service to the program for at least 7 of the 10 scheduled hunting shifts.

 - The 40 agents will be selected in the following manner:

 - Applicants will be divided into two categories – 1.) those who participated as an agent in a Watchung Reservation or Union County Deer Management Program from 1996 to 2017, and 2.) all new applicants.

 - Deer program staff will evaluate applicants in the first category with respect to their performance in previous years.
 The evaluation will consider hunting proficiency, availability, and adherence to program ethics and objectives.